xcart/xcart-docs/_pages/kb_en/modules/messages/messages_addon_system_requirements_and_installation.md

 layout: article_with_sidebar
 updated_at: '2018-08-28 19:05 +0400'
 identifier: ref_4tbCTp5V
-title: '"Messages" addon: System requirements and installation'
+title: Getting started with the "Messages" addon
 order: 200
 published: true
 ---
-To be able to successfully install and use the Messages addon for X-Cart, you need a working copy of X-Cart 5 installed on your server.

 The addon can be obtained via X-Cart’s Marketplace.
 To install and enable the addon on your system, follow the general addon installation instructions.
 See {% link "Installing addons from the Marketplace" ref_Vn1mMUw9 %}.